nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. **Main Panel**

-    The main panel shows your list of students for easy reference.
-It also displays your schedule when the schedule command is called.
+    The main panel shows your list of students for easy reference. you could also view your schedule in thie panel.

 3. **Result Display**